ImMandl/vegfood_avsluttendeoppgave/README.md

 Images, graphics, fonts and other such items are kept in their own folders inside ./static.
 Exception is the favicon wish is based in at the top level of ./static.
 A few images are fetched by url.
 All images for recipes are fetched with url from firestore.

+In ./static there is a global css file.
+If important css is used in several places it will be placed here.

 This site...
 - uses <a href="https://firebase.google.com/docs/auth">Firebase Authentication</a> for log in.
 - uses <a href="https://svelte.dev/docs#onMount">OnMount</a> when fetching data from firebase and weather api.